AlessandroNahon/yogi_space/README.md

 2. CD to project directory

-3. Run `python invite.py`
+3. Run `docker build -t calendar .`

+4. Run `docker run calendar`

-4. Authenticate with Google services
+5. Authenticate with Google services

-5. Generate a calendar invite with a random yoga class
+6. Let the app generate a calendar invite with a random yoga class

-6. Do yoga and vibe out
+7. Do yoga and vibe out